Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 As we have seen the main problem is related to the payment of the charging session.
 We are developing and deploying an infrastructure dedicated to the supervision of charging station, strongly coupled with a micro-payment infrastructure.
 The main requirements of the solution are the following :

 * It must be very **secure**.
 Especially, only allowed people and computers should be able to interact with charging stations.
-Payments must fulfill latests security constraints especially regarding DSP2.
+Payments must fulfill latest's security constraints especially regarding DSP2.
 * It must be as **cheap** as possible to operate.
-The challenge is to meet the security requirements without having additonal costs or having to rely on external third-party.
+The challenge is to meet the security requirements without having additional costs or having to rely on external third-party.
 * It must be **easy to deploy**.
 * It must be **easily scalable**.
 Other parties should be able to join the networks without compromising the security of the infrastructure.

-Taking into account the above-mentioned constraints, we have chosen to base our solution on blockchain technology, for the following reasons :
+Taking into account the above-mentioned constraints, we have chosen to base our solution on blockchain technology, for the following reasons:

-* It is secure by design and quasi impossible to hack if carefully used and implemented.
+* It is secure by design and quasi-impossible to hack if carefully used and implemented.
-* It allows strong authentication through the use of wallets
+* It allows strong authentication using wallets
 * It allows secured delivery versus payment.
 Each payment can be related to a dedicated delivery of service and the proofs of the delivery can be stored in case of dispute.
 * The trustless nature of the technology allows adding new network participants without compromising the security of other participants.
 * The deployment can be easy and secured if each charging station is also a network node.

 ### Why Polkadot ?
-Finally, we chose Substrate/Polkadot because :
+Finally, we choose Substrate/Polkadot because:

-* By having nodes with a dedicated purpose, we will be able to optimise the footprint of the node in order to deploy it to charging stations, that have limited available resources
+* By having nodes with a dedicated purpose, we will be able to optimize the footprint of the node to deploy it to charging stations, that have limited available resources
 * We can choose the most suitable consensus mechanism and especially combine POA on the parachain with PoS on the relay chain.
-* We have the flexibility to chose between multiple target topologies.
+* We have the flexibility to choose between multiple target topologies.
 E.g. one parachain for all energy providers on the platform, or one parachain by energy provider.
 The composability of the FRAME architecture allows us to reuse existing pallets (e.g. identity, membership, contracts, ...) while being able to add our own specific pallets.
-Since we have connections to multiple interfaces (payments, charging power, mobile apps) the offchain features of Substrate will alllow us to handle the connection with external sources in both directions in a secure manner.
+Since we have connections to multiple interfaces (payments, charging power, mobile apps) the offchain features of Substrate will allow us to handle the connection with external sources in both directions in a secure manner.